John J. Loud: Inventions

-Keenly interested in inventing, on October 30, 1888, Loud obtained the first patent (US #392,046) for a ballpoint pen when attempting to make a writing instrument that would be able to write on leather products, which then-common fountain pens could not.
+Loud was keenly interested in inventing.
+On October 30, 1888, he obtained the first patent (US #392,046) for a ballpoint pen.
+He had set out to make a writing instrument able to write on leather products, which then-common fountain pens could not.
 Loud's pen had a small rotating steel ball, held in place by a socket.
 In the patent, he noted:

 Although his invention could be used to mark rough surfaces such as leather, as he had originally intended, it proved to be too coarse for letter-writing.
 With no commercial viability, its potential went unexploited and the patent eventually lapsed.

 Loud had also registered patents for a firecracker cannon (1888) and a "toy cannon" (1887).

 Personal life, death

+He was married to Emily Keith Vickery from November 7, 1872, until her death in November 1911.
+The couple had eight children.

 Residing in Weymouth, Loud was a member of the Union Congregational Church.
-He was an active genealogist, and an active member of the Maine Genealogical Society, New Hampshire Genealogical Society, New England Historic Genealogical Society, and Weymouth Historical Society (of which he was a founding member).
-He was a descendant of Francis Loud, originally of Ipswich, Massachusetts, and Mayflower passengers William Brewster and John Alden.
-Loud also was a trustee of the Weymouth Savings Banks, Tufts Library and the Derby Academy, and a conductor of the Union Religious Society choir at Weymouth and in Braintree.
+He was an ardent genealogist and an active member of the Maine Genealogical Society, New Hampshire Genealogical Society, New England Historic Genealogical Society, and Weymouth Historical Society (of which he was a founding member).
+Loud was a trustee of the Weymouth Savings Banks, Tufts Library and the Derby Academy, and a conductor of the Union Religious Society choir at Weymouth and in Braintree.

 A noted orator, he spoke at many local events, including delivering an address upon the building of the first warship at the Fore River Shipyard in 1900.
 He also wrote poetry and songs in his spare time.
-One of his sisters, Annie Frances Loud, was a locally noted composer of "sacred music".

-He was married to Emily Keith Vickery from November 7, 1872, until her death in November 1911.
-The couple had eight children.
 He died at his home in Weymouth on August 10, 1916, and was buried at Village Cemetery in Weymouth.